Chapter 3: Retention & Engagement Engineering - The Economic Engine

 - Zoom: 130% NRR

 These companies grow significantly even if they never acquire another customer.
 Their existing customers expand faster than any churn or contraction.
+Notice the pattern: all of these companies have usage-based or consumption-based pricing models that naturally expand with customer success.
+This is not a coincidence--pricing architecture is a primary driver of NRR.

 Key Takeaways